lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 - Just like the splashpage, there are team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
 Your team's vision was about **[ __]**.
 Let's go to the **[__ ]** viz tab to see data relevant to that issue.

-- You can further drill up/down in the "viz" tabs by right clicking on any cell and clicking on **"Quick Explore**" (look for the magnifying glass).
+- You can further drill up/down in the "viz" tabs by right clicking on any trend line and clicking on **"Quick Explore**" (look for the magnifying glass).
 In the **"Explore"** box, pick the item you want to explore and click on **"Drill To**".
 Keep using Quick Explore to drill until you reach the data you want.
 You can always click on the gray **"Reset Pivot Chart"** button to return to the original settings.

+- The viz tabs will also always return to default selections everytime the team clicks on "Get Patient-level Data" to refresh data in their data_ui file.

+- Note: If you use the "Quick Explore" drill down using patient names, all of the asterisked patients will be grouped together.

+- You can also right click on the line in a trend visualization and filter to hide a selected item or keep only the selected item.

+- vizDiag in the data UI shows a drill down by diagnoses or combination of diagnoses.
+For example, the "PTSD" line is for patients with only PTSD.
+The "PTSD & AUD" line is for patients with both these diagnoses but does not discriminate between which is the primary, secondary, etc. diagnoses.

+- dataDiag in the data UI has an additional column after "Diagnoses of Interest," called "Primary Diagnoses".
+"Diagnoses of Interest" retains all the current unordered diagnoses combintations, while "Primary Diagnoses" indicates what is the primary diagnosis.
+This means that if there is only one diagnosis in the "Diagnoses of Interest" column, it will still repeat what that diagnosis is in the "Primary Diagnoses" column.

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) ***00:25-00:35***
 - **What stands out to you about ________________________________**[fill-in team vision]**?